mohammadamanpatel/Rule-Engine/README.md

 Technologies Used

 - Backend: The backend is built using Node.js and Express to handle the rule processing and API requests.
 MongoDB with Mongoose is used as the database for storing rules and user data.
 - Frontend: The frontend is developed using React with Vite for fast development and bundling.
 Redux is used for state management.
+Tailwind css is used for styling the components.
 - Rule Engine: The core logic for processing rules is handled on the backend.
 Each rule is parsed and evaluated dynamically based on user-defined conditions.

 Rule Engine Structure